2025 F-150 Vs. Competitors: Sierra, Silverado, Ram 1500, Toyota Tundra

 • 4.2-in gauge cluster screen

-• 8-in Toyota Audio Multimedia touch-screen infotainment
+• 8-in Toyota Audio Multimedia touchscreen infotainment

 Available Max Recline Seats Not Available